 Please see image of Iain on his 2016 challenge below - watch out for him this year on 2 June - wearing one of CAN's special T-shirts - as he sets off from Whitehaven at the start of The Rat Race.

-Jill wants to raise funds for CAN and has titled her JustGiving page "A Month of Yoga Practice for Langtang" and she intends to practice sun salutations every day throughout the month of April building up to practicing 108 in one day.
+Jill wanted to raise funds for CAN and titled her JustGiving page "A Month of Yoga Practice for Langtang" and she practiced sun salutations every day in April finishing off by practicing 108 in one day.
 Jill says this is a "tapas" or fiery self-discipline in yoga as each sun salutation consists of 24 postures that flow into each other.

-You can also support CAN by supporting Jill - click the link to her fund raising page at JustGiving.
+Jill's page remains open and you can still support her - click the link to Jill's fund raising page at JustGiving.